Information that Must be Disclosed to UC Berkeley

 • Material transfer agreements

+Designated Employee is a UC Employee whose position is listed in the University’s Conflict of Interest Code.
 Faculty appointed at 50% or more and all Health Science Compensation Plan (HSCP) participants

 • Principal Investigators (PIs) and Co-Principal Investigators (Co-PIs)